Wait — What Is Minipuberty & Why Is It Important For Reproductive Health?

 According to Swan, reproductive health really does start that young: She explains that the minipuberty "is thought to be very important for hormonal and reproductive development."

-We did some more digging: Apparently, minipuberty occurs between birth and 6 months of age for boys and 2 years of age for girls, and it marks the development of various characteristics including the genital organs and fertility, body composition and growth, cognitive abilities related to speech, and potentially behavior—like perhaps emotional regulation in males.
+We did some more digging: Apparently, minipuberty occurs between birth and 6 months of age for boys and 2 years of age for girls, and it marks the development of various characteristics1 including the genital organs and fertility, body composition and growth, cognitive abilities related to speech, and potentially behavior—like perhaps emotional regulation in males.

 A little sex ed. for you: Adolescent puberty happens when the hypothalamic-pituitary-gonadal (or HPG) axis becomes activated, which causes an increase in sex steroid hormones (which causes changes in body shape, an increase in body hair, et al.).